DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 - reason for clawback
 - revised claim amount

-If support has not submitted the clawback to the ESFA, we include change links that allow users to change its details.
+If support has not submitted the clawback to the ESFA, we include change links that allow users to change the clawback details.

 ### Request clawback